aniketcode2707/Instagram_Automation/README.md

 This is an automation project implemented using puppeteer.
 Here the account will be logged in automatically and then an account will be searched.
 After that the photos of that account will be liked.
-This project waits at everymoment for the completion of a particular task.
+This project waits at every moment for the completion of a particular task.